romanbrancato/CameraXProject/index.md

 ### Initial Setup

 1. Create a new android project using an empty activity.
 Make sure "Minimum SDK" is set to 21 or higher.
 (CameraX is not supported below API Level 21)
-2. In the newly created build.gradle file for the Module add the following inside of dependencies{}
+2. In the newly created build.gradle file for the Module add the following inside of dependencies{}<b>
 ```markdown
   def camerax_version = "1.1.0-beta01"
   implementation "androidx.camera:camera-core:${camerax_version}"